Galup: Post-colonisation

 After many years of delays due to lack of funds, silt dredging works commenced in May 1932 to reclaim 20 ha of the mainly swampland.
 By June 1933, 110000 LT of silt had been pumped, allowing 4.8 ha of land to be reclaimed.
 Much of the fringing vegetation was removed and replaced with lawns.
 The southern shore of the lake was developed with a kiosk, bathing sheds, boat house and a T-shaped jetty.
 A "swim-through" on the lake was held as part of the celebrations, as well as a canoe race involving Leederville, Wembley and Mount Hawthorn Boy Scouts and a series of bonfires.
 The lake was used extensively for picnicking, yachting, swimming and fishing.
 Some areas of the lake were further dredged to improve yachting.
 As well as dredging silt, reclamation was assisted by the dumping of rubbish and raw sewage from night soil collectors on the north-eastern side.
 By 1936 the water quality had deteriorated badly and reports of nuisance chironomids (midges) were being made.

 Between 1950 and 1964, a 1.8 m sanitary landfill in the north and north-eastern parts of the lake reclaimed further wetlands.
 This was covered by 60 cm of clean soil.

 In the late 1950s, a comprehensive plan for the lake was drawn up as part of Gordon Stephenson's 1955 Plan for the Metropolitan Region, Perth and Fremantle and which saw the provision of land within the reserve set aside for the Mitchell Freeway, which was built in the 1970s.

-In the 1960s a small island was created in the south-western corner to act as a bird refuge.
+In the 1960s Monger island was created in the south-western corner to act as a bird refuge.

 In 2006, a local school discovered hundreds of dead fish around the shore of the lake.
 It was discovered that residents living near the lake were using fertilizer containing phosphorus on their lawns.
 This fertilizer went into drains, polluting the lake.
 In 2008, heavy rains caused the north west section to flood, creating a small cove and several small islands and spits.

 In 2019, a strong smell that permeated the north east part of the lake for several years was found to be caused by rotting algae.